Cosmetic Chin Augmentation

 Throughout the ages, a strong chin has been considered a sign of physical beauty.
 This is often depicted in the works of many famous artists.
-On the other hand, a person with a small or receding chin is sometimes described as having a "weak' chin.
-Because their faces seem unbalanced to them, people with this condition often find it a source of distress and concern.
+On the other hand, a person with a small or receding chin is sometimes described as having a “weak’ chin.
+People who don’t have a strong chin often find it a source of distress and concern.
+Though chin implants are still an option for many people, fillers can now often replace the need for a chin implant, with no downtime, much lower cost, and much lower risk of infection, rejection, implant movement, etc. If you are a good candidate for a chin implant, then Chin Augmentation, or Mentoplasty, is a surgical procedure.

 Chin augmentation, or Mentoplasty, is a surgical procedure that has helped thousands of people improve their appearance by altering the contours of their faces. it is designed to add size to or move forward a receding chin.
 Chin augmentation can often be done in conjunction with Rhinoplasty (nose surgery) or with liposuction or other cosmetic facial procedures.
 The best candidate for chin augmentation is the individual with a receding chin and a normal dental bite.
 In some cases, the use of fillers may be preferred to improve the projection of the chin.
 These fillers are injected in an office setting, have no downtime, and give immediate benefits.
 The benefits can last up to 2 years, depending on the filler used, and can be repeated as needed.
 Dr. Kayem can discuss the pros and cons of these two approaches.